Council tax support

 Other support to help pay your council tax

-Our council tax discretionary relief scheme could also help if you are struggling to pay your council tax.
+The council tax discretionary relief could also help if you are struggling to pay your council tax.

 If you have applied for Universal Credit and you are liable for council tax you will still need to apply for council tax support.
 Please contact us to discuss your account whilst your claim for Universal Credit is being assessed.